rhyslwells/Data-Archive/content/categories/data-engineering/Data Lakehouse.md

    - They provide a robust foundation for advanced analytics, including machine learning and real-time data processing, allowing organizations to extract actionable insights more effectively.

 Platforms that implement the data lakehouse architecture include:
-- [[Databricks]] Lakehouse Platform: Combines data engineering, data science, and BI capabilities with a focus on collaboration.
+- [[categories/devops/Databricks]] Lakehouse Platform: Combines data engineering, data science, and BI capabilities with a focus on collaboration.
 - [[Apache Iceberg]]: A high-performance table format for large analytic datasets that supports ACID transactions and [[Schema Evolution]].
 - [[Apache Iceberg vs Databricks]]